madetech/blog/posts/analysis_paralysis.md

 3. **Process Map** — Draw out the existing process that you are trying to improve.
 Doing this will provide clarity to everyone in the room.
 4. **Problem Areas** — Highlight the problem areas and prioritise these by business impact.
 5. **Real Actors** — Now go and sit with the actors in the system, to see the problems you're solving first hand.
-6. **Revisit Process Map** — We often find the sitting with real actors changes the
+6. **Revisit Process Map** — We often find the sitting with real actors changes the process.

 Up until this point, we'll have focused on the problem.
 We'll now turn our attention to potential solutions.